 penang travel guide

 And if you are looking for some good Indian food, you’ve come to the right place.
-There are a number of places serving dishes including Briyani rice, Nasi Kandar, Tandoori, Roti Canai, you name it.
+There are several places serving dishes including Briyani rice, Nasi Kandar, Tandoori, Roti Canai, you name it.
 You will also find numerous stalls selling Indian sweets and biri (a version of Indian cigarettes).

 Starting with day 2 of our Penang travel guide itinerary, we start with the most unique thing in Georgetown: Clan Jetties!